BTNSG/plugin-mouseHover/Readme.markdown

 The propogation of the _mouseHover_ event honors Corona's layered [drawing model](https://docs.coronalabs.com/guide/graphics/group.html#drawmodel).
 The event starts at the foremost display object and works its way back.
 Children of a display group receive the _mouseHover_ event before their parent.
 As the event propagates, if any of the objects along the way `return true` in their event listeners, the propagation is stopped.

+Objects that are not visible (i.e. [object.isVisible](https://docs.coronalabs.com/api/type/DisplayObject/isVisible.html) set to false) and objects with an [alpha value](https://docs.coronalabs.com/api/type/DisplayObject/alpha.html) of 0 do not ordinarily receive *mouseHover* events.
+If you do want such objects to detect hovering, set their [isHoverTestable](isHoverTestable.markdown) property to `true`.

 ## Tips